The Octopus Parmentara at The Empire Grill was interesting in conception but it was badly executed and I only gave it a 2 out of 5 Rating.

-I had this dish served to me at the now defunct Empire Grill in Ottawa’s Byward Market some time ago.
+This dish appeared on the menu at the now defunct Empire Grill in Ottawa’s Byward Market as ‘Steamed Octopus alla Parmentara’.
 I am not sure what the Parmentara signifies (and a google search reveals nothing of note), but steamed octopus is not a common restaurant offering and I couldn’t resist giving it a try.
 It was an interesting dish, in conception at least, but the execution left a little to be desired.

 The menu described the menu as follow: